getreu/tp-note/docs/source/tpnote--manpage.md

 **-x** *DIRECTORY*, **\--export**=*DIRECTORY*

 >   Prints the note as HTML rendition into _DIRECTORY_. '`-x -`' prints to
     _stdout_.
-The empty string, e.g. '`--export= `' or '`-x ""`', defaults to
-    the directory where the note file resides.
-No external text editor or viewer is launched.
-Can be combined with '`--batch`' to avoid popup error alert windows.
+If _DIRECTORY_ is a relative path, _DIRECTORY_ is appended to the document directory.
+For example, e.g. '`--export=.`' or '`-x ./`', prints the HTML rendition in the directory where the note file resides.
+This option prevents the launch of the external text editor and viewer and can be combined with '`--batch`' to avoid popup error alert windows.

 **\--export-link-rewriting**=*MODE*